rschurade/Ingnomia/README.md

 ### How do I get set up? ###

 * Summary of set up

 The following steps describe how to compile the code and get the game running on Windows.

 * Dependencies

+Microsoft Visual Studio 2019, the community edition is free

 Qt currently 5.14.1

+I suggest using the [vs addin](http://download.qt.io/official_releases/vsaddin/2.5.2/) to manage your installed Qt versions

 [Noesis Gui](https://www.noesisengine.com/developers/downloads.php) Download the native SDK, open the Visual Studio solution and build the NoesisApp.